vmrfreitas/3-tac-toe/README.md

 ## Class diagram
 ![architecture](./Architecture/3-tac-toe.svg)

 After completing the logic for tic-tac-toe, all of the code was on a god-class.
 Just thinking about including the two other versions gave me the chills.
 The design is the result of extracting everything from this god-class and **separating what changes**.
-This design doesn't reflect exaclty how the code looks now but the idea remained the same and the differences are part of the learning journey.
+This design doesn't reflect exactly how the code looks now, but the idea remained the same and the differences are part of the learning journey.
 Below I'll go class by class and explain it in more detail.

 ### BoardState and GameState